Mark Dickey hails ‘amazing’ rescue after nine days trapped in Turkish cave – latest

 And he added: “I was underground for far longer than ever expected with an unexpected medical issue.”

-More than 150 cave rescuers joined forces to safely extract Mr Dickey, 40, from the complex Morca cave system.
+More than 190 rescuers joined forces to safely extract Mr Dickey, 40, from the complex Morca cave system.

 Mr Dickey, a well-known speleologist and cave rescuer himself, became trapped on Saturday 2 September after suddenly suffering from gastrointestinal bleeding while on an expedition.